 I grabbed this Mid Century Modern Cabinet at a steal for $5.
 SCORE!
-It had one door that was broken, but that was it.
-I can work with that!
-And, I even repurposed the broken door.
-I’ll share that project another day.
-I thought to myself, this would be the perfect piece for a little modern art.
-I’d been playing around with the idea of gold leaf and really loved the way the gold leaf furniture popped.
+The only issue it had was the door was broken but still functional, I thought to myself; this would be the perfect piece for a little modern art design.
+I’d been playing around with gold leaf and really loved the way it gave the furniture a pop of… WOW!

 Are you ready for a gold leaf furniture makeover?

-My inspiration for this gold leaf furniture project came from a painting, of all things.
-About 5 minutes after I decided to do this makeover, I was scrolling through Pinterest (every day) and came across a beautiful modern painting.
+My inspiration for this gold leaf furniture project came from a painting of all things.
+About 5 minutes after I decided to do this makeover, I scrolled through Pinterest (every day) and came across a beautiful modern painting.
 My inspirations come from everywhere.
-Sometimes it’s nature and sometimes it’s random.
-I wasn’t looking for what I found but it did stop me in my tracks.
+Sometimes it’s nature, and sometimes it’s random.
+I wasn’t looking for what I found, but it did stop me in my tracks.
 The abstract art painting had the most amazing colors of gray, metallic gold on a white background.
-Definitely not my usual style, but I felt compelled to break away from the norm on this one.
+It was definitely not my usual style, but I felt compelled to break away from the norm.
 What’s the worst that could happen?
-I’d just have to repaint it.
+I’d have to repaint it.
 Been there and done that!